 Most U.S. satellites on orbit are ready to handle the programming bug that threatens computer systems worldwide when the calendar clicks over to the year 2000, but older Global Positioning System (GPS) receivers in private hands on the ground could start causing their users problems as early as August, experts told lawmakers in Washington yesterday.
 Because many computer networks use the 27-satellite GPS constellation as a free source of highly accurate timekeeping for ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Satellites said safe from Y2K bug; GPS receivers another story".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Satellites said safe from Y2K bug; GPS receivers another story".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.